Hacker, Influencer, Faker, Spy

 Intelligence agencies are reflections of the societies they serve.
 No surprise, then, that modern spies and the agencies they work for are fixated on the internet and electronic communications.
 These same officials also struggle with notions of privacy, appropriateness, national boundaries and the problem of disinformation.
 They are citizens of both somewhere and nowhere, serving a national public yet confronting spies who operate across borders.
 These adversaries are utilising new technologies that offer a transnational anonymity.
 Meanwhile, ordinary people are keen to be protected from threats, but equally keen – basing their understanding of intelligence on news and popular culture – to avoid over-reach by authorities believed to have near-God-like powers.

-Rob Dover is Associate Professor in Intelligence and International Security at the University of Leicester.
+Robert Dover is Professor of Intelligence and National Security at the University of Hull.